 The Kona Big Honzo ST is a capable, yet hefty, trail bike that balances solid climbing and descending skills.
 The steel frame adds some weight, but serves to mute and dampen the ride a little bit.
-Three professional mountain bike testers hammered the Big Honzo for six weeks to determine the key ride characteristics and the critical subtleties.
 Balanced geometry, 27.5 x 2.8-inch tires, and a solid build kit deliver a fun ride that doesn't exactly push the envelope in terms of performance.
-This easy-riding hardtail is fun on a wide range of terrain but is particularly fun on fast and flowy trails with intermittent rock gardens.
-At $2399, this Big Honzo ST delivers a strong value and is outfitted with a nice build kit including decent rubber, a stout RockShox Revelation fork, Guide T brakes, and a SRAM NX 1x11 drivetrain.
+This easy-riding hardtail is fun on a wide range of terrain but is particularly enjoyable on fast and flowy trails with intermittent rock gardens.
+At $2399, this Big Honzo ST delivers solid value and is outfitted with a nice build kit including decent rubber, a stout RockShox Revelation fork, Guide T brakes, and a SRAM NX 1x11 drivetrain.

 Kona Big Honzo Steel 2019 Review

 Cons: Middle of the road downhill performance, mediocre climber, heavy